 Samsung is one of the first manufacturers to introduce a folding smartphone.
 Although the launch of the Galaxy Fold has been delayed at the last minute, the Korean manufacturer is already busy in the background with the development of other foldable smartphone models.
-Over time, Samsung has had numerous smartphone designs recorded with a flexible display.
+Over time, Samsung has recorded numerous smartphone designs with a flexible display.

 Samsung phone with extendable display enlarged screen